petter-holmberg/elements/README.md

 ## Zipping/Unzipping

-`zip` takes two loadable ranges as sources and a storable position as destination.
+`zip` takes two loadable ranges as sources and a storable cursor as destination.
 It performs copying from the first to the last element of the sources, starting with the first source and alternating between the sources for every element.
 If one of the source ranges is longer than the other, its remaining elements are appended at the end.

-`unzip` takes one loadable range as source and two storable positions as destinations.
+`unzip` takes one loadable range as source and two storable cursors as destinations.
 It performs copying from the first to the last element of the source, alternating between the destinations for each element.

 # Data structures